inkarkat/vim-IndentCommentPrefix/README.md

 insert mode.

 ##### 1.01.009    05-Jul-2009
-- BF: When 'report' is less than the default 2, the :substitute and << / >>
+- BF: When 'report' is less than the default 2, the :substitute and &lt;&lt; / &gt;&gt;
 commands created additional messages, causing a hit-enter prompt.
 Now also reporting a single-line change when 'report' is 0 (to be consistent with the built-in indent commands).